 All that plus the lower Wye Valley, a very special area of outstanding natural beauty with so much to discover from Symonds Yat to Tintern Abbey, canoeing to real ale brewing.
 Oh yes and it's great for touring with Bath, Cheltenham Spa, loads of castles, the Cotswolds and the beaches of South Wales all easily accessible.

-Cycle paths voted the best in Britain, and with attractions such as two steam railways, Llama trekking, GoApe tree top adventure, mountain boarding, Clearwell caves, craft centres, Westbury Court Gardens (unique grade 2 English Heritage water gardens), tea shops, pottery, a Sculpture Trail, wildlife centres, Tolkien's Puzzle Wood, activities are plentiful for all ages.
-Wonderful selection of food trails, Smokery, cheese making, perry/cider, bee keeping, vineyards and even a Michelin starred restaurant.
+The Forest boasts cycle paths voted the best in Britain, and with attractions such as two steam railways, Llama trekking, GoApe tree top adventure, mountain boarding, Clearwell caves, craft centres, Westbury Court Gardens (unique grade 2 English Heritage water gardens), tea shops, pottery, a Sculpture Trail, wildlife centres, Tolkien's Puzzle Wood, activities are plentiful for all ages.
+For foodies there is a renowned Smokery, cheese making, perry/cider making, bee keeping, vineyards and even a Michelin starred restaurant.

-Our favourite place to eat are locally are the Ugly Duckling in Lydney (fab), The Ship Inn at Newham, the Ostrich Pub at Newland, the Red Hart pub at Blaisdon and the Cock Inn at Blakeney.
-The Apple Tree at Minsterworth, on the way to Gloucester is also excellent, and very child friendly.
+Our favourite place to eat are locally are the Ugly Duckling in Lydney, the Ostrich Inn at Newland, the Red Hart Inn at Blaisdon and the Cock Inn at Blakeney.
+The White Hart at Broadoak, on the way to Gloucester is also excellent, and child friendly.

 Explore and experience one of England's best kept secrets, The Forest of Dean.